-A major German Enlightenment philosopher by the name of Immanuel Kant came up with the ethical principle that you should act toward others as if your actions served as a universal law applicable to everybody, including yourself (read more).
-This is called the categorical imperative.
-It's another way of saying that you should do unto others as you would have them do unto you.
-But Kant also elaborated on this idea by saying that you should always act toward others with respect for their humanity.
+A major German Enlightenment philosopher by the name of Immanuel Kant came up with the ethical principle that you should act toward others as if your actions served as a universal law applicable to everybody, including yourself.
+It's another way of saying that you should "do unto others as you would have them do unto you."

 Gregor's literal transformation into a bug is actually a metaphor for the immoral person that he is: a dishonest, lazy employee, an irresponsible son, and a lewd man.

 Kafka's Metamorphosis satirizes the characters' constant appeal to consideration by showing how inconsiderate they are.